 Texas open enrollment period and dates

-Open enrollment for 2021 health plans is November 1, 2020 through December 15, 2020.
+Open enrollment for 2021 health plans started on November 1 and ended on December 15, 2020.
 This annual window allows new applicants to apply for health coverage, and gives existing enrollees an opportunity to renew or change their coverage for the coming year, and to update their financial information with the exchange, so that their financial assistance for the coming year will be accurate.

 Outside of the open enrollment period, Texas residents can only enroll in individual major medical health coverage if they experience a qualifying event.
 If a person submits an application or requests a plan change outside of the open enrollment window, health insurance companies require proof of the qualifying event, regardless of whether the application is being submitted on-exchange or directly through the insurance company.